Mac-lp3/lp3.core.raas/README.md

 * init TF workspace on branch create
 * Reusable workflows for GH actions
+* infra ci/cd triggered by tags or comments rather than direct commits?
 * Policies are case sensitive.
 I could make things easier by updating the yml format and policy template so end users do not need to be aware of the proper field names/formats...